?

 • Vitrectomy

-Tiny incisions are made in the wall of the eye and fine instruments positioned inside the eye to remove the vitreous gel and replace it with a gas bubble.
+Tiny incisions are made in the wall of the eye and fine instruments are positioned inside the eye to remove the vitreous gel and replace it with a gas bubble.
 Laser or cryotherapy is applied to the retinal tear to seal it, and positioning of the head for several days is required.
-Over time the gas is absorbed and replaced by the eye’s own clear fluid, but while you have a gas bubble in the eye, it is unsafe to fly.
+Over time, the gas is absorbed and replaced by the eye’s own clear fluid, but while you have a gas bubble in the eye, it is unsafe to fly.

 • Scleral buckling